List of The Blacklist characters: Elizabeth Keen

 Elizabeth Scott Keen (Blacklister No. 1) is an FBI profiler.
 According to Reddington and the FBI, her birth name is Masha Rostova, and she was born in Moscow to Katarina Rostova, a Russian intelligence agent whom everyone regards as a "myth".
 Elizabeth has a mysterious and traumatic past: Her wrist bears a large scar from a fire she was trapped in as a child, and her only memory of her biological father is of him rescuing her from the fire.
 Reddington admits to blocking her memories of the fire, and she eventually regains her memory of the event, when she killed her father to protect her mother.
 Reddington had been trying to protect her from the knowledge when he blocked her memories.

 She is the only person with whom Reddington is willing to work.
-She has yet to learn why, but he has told her that it has something to do with her missing father.
+She had yet to learn why, but he has told her that it has something to do with her missing father.
 While her adoptive father lay dying in the hospital, he insists to Red that Liz "deserves to know", but his death is hastened by Red to prevent Liz from "knowing".
 She develops a bond with Reddington as they continue to work together.
-The Director indicates there is a close personal connection between Liz and Red but refuses to tell her what it is.
+The Director indicates a close personal connection exists between Liz and Red, but refuses to tell her what it is.
 Her once-idyllic marriage to Tom Keen unravels when she discovers evidence that he is not the man he appears to be.
 After she finds out he was an agent hired by Berlin to keep her under surveillance, she has the marriage annulled.
 She keeps Tom imprisoned on an abandoned ship for several months, interrogating him.
 Eventually, she is forced to let him go in exchange for Berlin's location after he murders a harbormaster, Eugene Ames.

 Local police investigate Ames's murder and have enough evidence to arrest Liz for her involvement, but she is saved by the intervention of Reddington, Cooper, then-assistant AG Connolly, and Tom himself.
 She also learns that she is the key to unlocking the mysteries of the Fulcrum and that she has unknowingly had the Fulcrum itself in her possession since childhood.
 With the help of Leonard Caul, she deciphers the Fulcrum's contents and confronts the Director with them.
-She is then unknowingly infected with a customized biological weapon by the Cabal and tricked into infecting their target, Senator Hawkins.
-The Cabal then frames her for Hawkins's assassination and for being a Russian spy.
-After shooting Tom Connolly upon learning of his involvement with the faking of Cooper's cancer and the Cabal's sinister intentions for the other agents on the task force, Elizabeth is now a fugitive on the FBI's Most Wanted list.
+She is then unknowingly infected with a customized biological weapon by the cabal and tricked into infecting their target, Senator Hawkins.
+The cabal then frames her for Hawkins's assassination and for being a Russian spy.
+After shooting Tom Connolly upon learning of his involvement with the faking of Cooper's cancer and the cabal's sinister intentions for the other agents on the task force, Elizabeth is now a fugitive on the FBI's most-wanted list.
 To evade capture by the FBI, she seeks asylum at the Russian embassy, identifying herself as "Masha Rostova" and pretending to be a Russian spy.